Experience the sensation of true freedom on the open road on this adventure entirely of your own choosing in an iconic V[..]

 Dear old England.
-You’d have thought that a country that can fit inside eleven US states, as well as the Amazon rainforest would be easy to summarise.
+You’d have thought that a country that can fit inside eleven US states would be easy to summarise.
 Well let us tell you it definitely is not!
-The list of attractions that England offers is an extremely long one.
-In fact, the phrase ‘the full package’ would be prefect to epitomise the country’s allure.
+In fact, the phrase ‘the full package’ would be perfect to epitomise the country’s allure.
 Whether you’re looking for an invigorating activity holiday in England or a unique English day experience, there are plenty of local activities to choose from.

 Explore England off the beaten track and you’ll discover an exquisite collage of contemporary culture, captivating history, metropolitan cities and lush countryside.
-Whether its London’s iconic landmarks, York’s medieval architecture, Liverpool’s docks, Cornwall’s coast, or the Lake District’s lakes, there’s something here for everyone.
+Whether it’s iconic landmarks in London, York’s medieval architecture, Liverpool’s docks, Dover’s white cliffs, or the Lake District’s lakes, there’s something here for everyone.

 England can be visited anytime of year as it generally doesn’t get extremes of weather.
 The climate is fairly temperate with temperatures rarely getting too hot or too cold.
 And whilst it does get its fair share of rain, it’s not as wet as rumour has it.

-It would be silly to disregard winter all together.
-As it’s when some of the sights come into their own in terms of beauty and it’ll certainly be quieter in the cities for sightseeing.
+It would be silly to disregard winter as it’ll certainly be quieter in the cities for sightseeing.
 In fact, it’s an ideal place for a winter break – enjoy afternoon tea in cosy tea rooms, get out of the cold into the many museums and galleries and take in the atmosphere of historical English pubs.
 Be aware though that some natural sights may be difficult to visit and may even close over winter.

 England is a fascinating mix of bustling cities, quaint villages and lush countryside - all perfect to adding to your holiday itinerary.
 Get off the beaten track and discover one of these places to visit in England.